elijah-appiah/Econometrics/README.md

    - [Method of Ordinary Least Squares (OLS)](https://youtu.be/rHwSg3xz5pE?si=2RddFRQ3d_fvU1tp)
    - Numerical Example of Ordinary Least Squares (OLS) Method
    - Numerical Properties of OLS Estimators
-   - Statistical Properties of OLS Regression Coefficients: Assumptions Underlying Classical Linear Regression Model
+   - Statistical Properties of OLS Regression Coefficients: Assumptions of the Classical Linear Regression Model
    - Precision or Standard Errors of OLS Estimates
    - The Gauss-Markov Theorem
    - Proof of the Gauss-Markov Theorem